 Develops an understanding of the values that undergird the essential elements of and the mechanisms for establishing an ethical leadership environment.
-(ADP)
+(ADP) Prerequisites: REL303 and REL305

-REL483 Senior Project
+REL483 Senior Project credits: 1

 Students combine research and practical implementation of theories and concepts to develop an individual project.
-Senior standing is required.
+Prerequisites: Senior standing & instructor's permission